-The core ADR program at Stanford Law School includes seven sections of the Negotiation Seminar; two sections of Advanced Negotiation Seminar; a Mediation Seminar; an Interdisciplinary Seminar in Conflict and Negotiation; and courses on Alternative Dispute Resolution, Conflict Resolution System Design, and Problem Solving, Decision Making and Professional Judgment.
+The core ADR program at Stanford Law School includes: eight sections of the Negotiation Seminar; two sections of Advanced Negotiation Seminar; a Mediation Seminar; and courses on Alternative Dispute Resolution and Dispute System Design.

 The Negotiation and Mediation Program seminars are always small (no more than 20 students each), to maximize the opportunity for students to exercise their ethical judgment, dispute resolution skills, and personal style.
 The core courses are taught through simulated problems, so that students can develop their skills, and integrate the appropriate theory into their behavior.